ME: Kate Spade committed suicide by hanging

 Police said at the time they believed her death was an apparent suicide.

-In an interview with Newsday, former city medical examiner Michael Baden said that hanging while a person is seated can bring on unconsciousness in 10 to 20 seconds.
-Baden said in such cases there usually is no pain, no suffering.
+In an interview with Newsday, former city medical examiner Michael Baden said hanging while a person is seated can bring on unconsciousness in 10 to 20 seconds.
+Baden said in such cases there usually is no pain.

 Comments